etiennebr/rstdocs/Applications/Vector Data Manipulation/Rasterization.rst

 +----------------------+--------------------------+----------------------------------+

 **Input vector dataset**
-The input vector dataset to be rasterized
+The input vector dataset to be rasterized.

 **Ouptut image**
-An output image containing the rasterized vector dataset
+An output image containing the rasterized vector dataset.

 **Input reference image**
 A reference image from which to import output grid and projection reference system information.

 **Output size x**
-Output size along x axis (useless if support image is given)
+Output size along x axis (useless if support image is given).

 **Output size y**
-Output size along y axis (useless if support image is given)
+Output size along y axis (useless if support image is given).

 **Output EPSG code**
-EPSG code for the output projection reference system (EPSG 4326 for WGS84, 32631 for UTM31N...,useless if support image is given)
+EPSG code for the output projection reference system (EPSG 4326 for WGS84, 32631 for UTM31N...,useless if support image is given).

 **Output Upper-left x**
-Output upper-left corner x coordinate (useless if support image is given)
+Output upper-left corner x coordinate (useless if support image is given).

 **Output Upper-left y**
-Output upper-left corner y coordinate (useless if support image is given)
+Output upper-left corner y coordinate (useless if support image is given).

 **Spacing (GSD) x**
-Spacing (ground sampling distance) along x axis (useless if support image is given)
+Spacing (ground sampling distance) along x axis (useless if support image is given).

 **Spacing (GSD) y**
-Spacing (ground sampling distance) along y axis (useless if support image is given)
+Spacing (ground sampling distance) along y axis (useless if support image is given).

 **Background value**
-Default value for pixels not belonging to any geometry
+Default value for pixels not belonging to any geometry.

 **Rasterization mode**
-Choice of rasterization modes Available choices are:
+Choice of rasterization modes.
+Available choices are:

-- **Binary mode** : In this mode, pixels within a geometry will hold the user-defined foreground value
+- **Binary mode** : In this mode, pixels within a geometry will hold the userdefined foreground value

- - **Foreground value** : Value for pixels inside a geometry
+ - **Foreground value** : Value for pixels inside a geometry.

-- **Attribute burning mode** : In this mode, pixels within a geometry will hold the value of a user-defined field extracted from this geometry.
+- **Attribute burning mode** : In this mode, pixels within a geometry will hold the value of a userdefined field extracted from this geometry.

- - **The attribute field to burn** : Name of the attribute field to burn
+ - **The attribute field to burn** : Name of the attribute field to burn.

 **Available RAM (Mb)**
-Available memory for processing (in MB)
+Available memory for processing (in MB).

 **Load otb application from xml file**
-Load otb application from xml file
+Load otb application from xml file.

 **Save otb application to xml file**
-Save otb application to xml file
+Save otb application to xml file.

 Example
 -------